-- a.
+- 1. All pursuits shall be skated on the inner racing lane. - 2.
 Pursuit teams will be determined by skater's choice.
-Coaches must submit their skaters' pursuit teams by the end of competition on Saturday.
-Remaining skaters will be assigned to a team. - b.
+Coaches must submit their skaters' pursuit teams by the completion of the Coaches' Meeting for the competition.
+Remaining skaters will be assigned to a team.
+No skater may be a member of more than one pursuit team. - 3.
 A minimum of three (3) skaters to a maximum of four (4) skaters may take part in a pursuit.
-The third skater on the team to complete the distance will determine the finishing time for the team.
-Two pursuit teams will race at a time.
+The third skater on the team to complete the distance will determine the finishing time for the team. - 4.
+All pursuits will be conducted as a final, with the winner declared based on fastest time skated. - 5.
+T2T pursuits: two pursuit teams will race at a time. - 6.
+L2T flying pursuits: one pursuit team will race at a time.
+The team's 1-lap time will start and finish at the 1000m finish line.
+The team will start, with a rolling start, at the 1000m start line.